SFA Glossary

 • Financial Aid Package – The total financial aid awarded to a student from a combination of two or more forms of financial aid (grants, scholarships, employment, and/or loans).
 The student’s financial need, availability of funds, school aid policies, and the number of students who need financial assistance all influence the financial aid package.

-• Free Application for Federal Student Aid (FAFSA) – The federally-approved application completed by the student that collects household and financial information necessary to calculate the Expected Family Contribution (EFC), for federal and some state financial aid programs.
+• Free Application for Federal Student Aid (FAFSA) – The federally-approved application completed by the student that collects household and financial information necessary to calculate the Student Aid Index (SAI), for federal and some state financial aid programs.
 The completion of additional forms may also be required before eligibility is determined.

-• Full Federal Pell Grant Eligibility and MTAG – If a student is eligible to receive the maximum (full) Federal Pell Grant (EFC 0 to 0) as indicated in the Federal Regulations, he/she will not be eligible to receive an MTAG award.
+• Full Federal Pell Grant Eligibility and MTAG – If a student is eligible to receive the maximum (full) Federal Pell Grant as indicated in the Federal Regulations, he/she will not be eligible to receive an MTAG award.

 • Full Time for State Aid Purposes – An enrolled student who is carrying a full-time academic workload (other than audits/ correspondence courses) as determined by the institution and which is applicable to all students enrolled in a particular program.
-The institution’s full-time definition for a program must be used for all students enrolled in that program; however, for the purpose of receiving state aid, the students must meet the following minimum requirements: fifteen (15) semester hours or nine (9) trimester hours per academic term.
-State aid recipients must complete the appropriate number of semester or quarter hours equivalent to full-time status each semester or trimester unless granted an Exception With Cause or unless their program permits less than full-time enroll.
+The institution’s full-time definition for a program must be used for all students enrolled in that program; however, for the purpose of receiving state aid, the students must meet the following minimum requirements: twelve (12) semester hours per academic term.
+State aid recipients must complete the appropriate number of semester hours unless granted an Exception With Cause or unless their program permits less than full-time enrollment.
 Attendance at an intersession or mini-term may not be combined with an adjacent regular term to achieve full-time status.

 G